The Grand Indian Route Logo TGRI-logo

 A newbie?
 Well, there’s a one day course and a 4-day course too!
 Isn’t that great!
 Just move across the river in Hampi and you’ll be set to do some southern bouldering.
 You can thank us later.

-3. Some Lemon and some cheese
+3. Some Lemon And Some Cheese

 Imagine washing down crushed ice, lemon, mint in the scorching heat of the summers.